Teardrops (Liam Payne song)

 "Teardrops" is a song by English singer Liam Payne, released on 1 March 2024, via Capitol and Hampton Records.
 It was released as the lead single from a then-planned second studio album.
 The song was written by Payne, JC Chasez, and Jamie Scott.
-It was Payne's first single in three years since "Sunshine", released in 2021, and the final released by him during his lifetime before he died on 16 October 2024.
+It was Payne's first single in three years since "Sunshine", released in 2021, and the final released by him during his lifetime before he died that October.

 Background

 On 3 February 2024, Payne announced via social media that he would be releasing his new single "Teardrops", on 1 March.
 In his newsletter, Payne wrote that it is, "a song that is born from many tears.
 Some are mine.
 Others are not."
 He also stated that the track is about "the vulnerability of heartbreak and the challenge of overcoming those moments."
 A lyric video for "Teardrops" premiered via YouTube on 1 March 2024.

 Composition

 "Teardrops" was written by Liam Payne, JC Chasez and Jamie Scott, while production was handled by Martin Hannah, Daniel Bryer and Scott.
 The song has been described as late-90s sounding, blending rhythmic pop and R&B with a twinkling guitar on its "booming pop production."
 Co-writer Jamie Scott described writing the track as a "year long process of self-reflection."